Program Approach for Middle & High School Bible

 Facilitating Informed Discipleship

-Our middle and high school Bible program should, through consistent exposure to God’s Word, dedicated study of biblical principles, and regular application to real life, grow Christian leaders and disciple-makers.
+Our high school Bible program should grow Christian leaders and disciplemakers through consistent exposure to God’s Word, dedicated study of biblical principles, and regular application to real life.
 These leaders and disciple-makers will not be subject to the trap of legalism.
 Instead, they will be able to act according to the teachings of Scripture in the freedom of Christ, explain the big story of Scripture to others, and defend the authority and truth of the Word of God.
 To help develop this kind of leader, the student editions offer application questions in the unit reviews.
 Additionally, handouts available in the teacher editions provide further studies of important concepts.